Every day life of a Nigerian Girl.

 Books are my first love and so allow me to tell you about this one great love.
 I’ll talk about books as I read them in my Bookish! section and even write some too!

 Food is irreplaceable!
 Nigerian food is exceptional!
 There I said it.
-I’m always thinking about food, dreaming at food, staring at pictures of beautiful food… Now I have you to share this with.
+I’m always thinking about food, dreaming of food, staring at pictures of beautiful food… Now I have you to share this with.

 Let’s gossip!
 Let me tell you about my first clubbing experience, my roommates, my beauty regime, my love life, my school life, my work life, my ups and downs, my daily.
 I want to hear about yours too!